 An established brand is one that has a lot of returning customers who have developed brand loyalty.
 So if your brand is going to grow, you will need to win your customers’ loyalty by engaging them.
 The more engaged your customers are with your brand, the more likely they are to keep returning to you.
 In the end, they will develop some form of loyalty and contribute to your brand’s growth.

-This post is going to provide you with a few effective strategies to engage your customers and help your brand grow.
+This post is going to provide you with a few effective customer engagement strategies to engage your customers and help your brand grow.
 Let’s take a look:

 #1: Add Individuality to Micro-Content